sokini/sokini.github.io/week2/bonus_ex.markdown

 > competition from the other kids has gotten more and more tricky.

 > To inject more revenue stream into your lemonda stand business you have decided to start selling Ice Tea.
 And it's going very well!
 But you noticed your
 > book keeping system was only written to deal with one type of drink.
-Furthermore, now that you sell different drinks you want to keep track of your total drinks sales
+Furthermore, now that you sell different drinks you want to keep track of your total drinks sales, taking into account how many you started with so you stock your drinks accordingly.

+The day went like this:
+- You started off with 10 lemonades and 6 iced teas in your storage
+- You sold 3 lemonades throughout the day

 Sadly on your way to implement the code you dropped it again 🤦 and it got jumbled up.
 Using it side-by-side with Mu Editor, make sure the code below works.

+What is the variable temp in this code?

 <div id="sortableTrash" class="sortable-code"></div>